-Authors have an ethical obligation to report all aspects of the study that may impact the independent replicability of their research.

-Researchers have an ethical responsibility to report the results of their studies according to their a priori plans.
+- Authors have an ethical obligation to report all aspects of the study that may impact the independent replicability of their research. - Researchers have an ethical responsibility to report the results of their studies according to their a priori plans.
 Any post hoc manipulations that may alter the results initially obtained, such as the elimination of outliers or the use of alternative statistical techniques, must be clearly described along with an acceptable rationale for using such techniques.

-Authorship determination should be discussed prior to commencing a research collaboration and should be based on established guidelines, such as those of the International Committee of

-Only those individuals who have made substantive contributions to a project merit authorship in a paper
+- Authorship determination should be discussed prior to commencing a research collaboration and should be based on established guidelines, such as IEEE, InderScience. - Only those individuals who have made substantive contributions to a project merit authorship in a paper